 Beginning.
-Beginning courses are intended for students who wish to gain experience in a particular genre, whether or not they have prior writing experience.
-It is not necessary to submit a writing sample.
-Class enrollment, which is limited to twelve students, is based on bidding through the online registration system.
+Beginning courses are intended for students who wish to gain experience in a particular genre.
+Admission requires consent of instructor based on submission of a writing sample.
+Enrollment in each class is limited to twelve students.

 Intermediate.
 Intermediate courses are intended for students with some writing experience in a particular genre.
-Admission requires completion of a beginning class in the same genre or consent of instructor based on submission of a writing sample.
+Admission requires completion of a beginning class in the same genre and/or consent of instructor based on submission of a writing sample.
 For specific submission requirements, see course descriptions.
 The submission process must be completed online in advance of the term by the deadline.
 Enrollment in each class is limited to twelve students.

 Advanced.
 Advanced courses are intended for students with substantive writing experience in a particular genre.
-Admission requires completion of an intermediate class in the same genre or consent of instructor based on submission of a writing sample.
+Admission requires completion of an intermediate class in the same genre and/or consent of instructor based on submission of a writing sample.
 For specific submission requirements, see course descriptions.
 The submission process must be completed online in advance of the term by the deadline.
 Enrollment in each class is limited to ten students.